MikeTaylor/firefly/doc/installing-an-app.md

 3. Okapi needs to be told where to find the running module, as deployed on Kubernetes or similar, by posting to  `/_/discovery/modules` a deployment descriptor that relates the module descriptor ID to the URL of the running instance.
 (It is possible to post multiple deployment descriptor to inform Okapi of multiple running instances, but we don't do that because Kubernetes does its own scaling and presents a facade of a single endpoint).

-Note that enabling the module for a tenant is _not_ part of this process: that is the job of the various tenant administrators.
+Once more, note that enabling the module for a tenant is _not_ part of this process: that is the job of the various tenant administrators, and can be done in the Modules tab of the existing Okapi Console in the developer settings.

 ### UI module